thomasteplick/speechspectrogram/README.md

 The checkbox <i>Words Only</i> can be checked to eliminate the spectral noise for the intervals when no audio is present.
 This occurs at the beginning and end of the audio and in-between words.
 The <i>Word Window</i>
 select dropdown determines the sample window to separate the beginning and ending of the words in the audio.
 This is used to eliminate the noise that is present in the spectrogram.
+The window types used to reduce the spectral leakage from the high sidelobes of the rectangular window are Hamming, Welch, Hanning and Bartlett.
 </p>

 <h4>Time domain plot of <i>I read the book yesterday</i></h4>